You are here

 - Mental health facilities

-Health care management professionals organize the resources needed for health care delivery and integrate them into effective health care organizations.
-Their responsibilities cover a wide range of duties, including:
+Experienced health care management professionals organize and manage the resources needed for effective health care delivery in all health care settings, and their responsibilities can cover a wide range of duties including:

 - Managing hospitals, clinics, and provider’s offices.